 Which Samsung Galaxy Watches support eSIM?

-The Galaxy Watch 4, 4 Classic, 5, 5 Pro, 6, 6 Classic, Watch FE, Watch 7, and Galaxy Watch Ultra all support eSIM in their LTE variants.
-Bluetooth-only versions do not have eSIM hardware.
-You also need a Samsung Galaxy phone for eSIM activation, as the Galaxy Wearable app only enables LTE setup when paired with a Samsung device.
+The Galaxy Watch 4, 4 Classic, 5, 5 Pro, 6, 6 Classic, 7, 8, 8 Classic, Watch FE and both Galaxy Watch Ultra generations carry eSIM in their LTE variants.
+Bluetooth-only versions have no cellular chip.
+You also need a Samsung Galaxy phone to activate the line, because the Galaxy Wearable app only shows LTE setup when the watch is paired with a Samsung device.

 Does the Pixel Watch work with non-Pixel Android phones for eSIM?